Divine Council (group): History

-In September 2017, IcyTwat stated that he was no longer a member of Divine Council and hasn't been actively a part of the group since July, he has also stated that Cyrax! and Silkmoney are the only remaining members of Divine Council, although this hasn't been confirmed by either member.
+In September 2017, IcyTwat stated that he was no longer a member of Divine Council and hasn't been actively a part of the group since July, he has also stated that Cyrax! and $ilkmoney are the only remaining members of Divine Council, although this hasn't been confirmed by either member.

 Later in 2017 Linco confirmed his departure from the group on Instagram Live, stating he and IcyTwat remain close friends.
 Linco stated his departure had to do with a girl he fell in love with and should not have, admitting his group mates were right all along.
-IcyTwat's departure from Divine Council remains a mystery, and he has avoided the question in interviews, but neither has removed their DB$B tattoos.
-Silkmoney talked about Linco's departure on the song "BAF" off his solo album, I Hate My Life And I Really Wish People Would Stop Telling Me Not To, stating that he still views him as a brother and their feud does nothing for either party.
+IcyTwat's departure from Divine Council remains a mystery, and he has avoided the question in interviews, but neither has removed their DB$B tattoos. $ilkmoney talked about Linco's departure on the song "BAF" off his solo album, I Hate My Life And I Really Wish People Would Stop Telling Me Not To, stating that he still views him as a brother and their feud does nothing for either party.
 Cyrax! has remained silent on the matter, but wishes his former group mates well in their respective careers.

 Sometime in 2018, Divine Council was dropped by Epic records, with several tracks and their debut album all going unreleased.
 Only small leaks are available online.
 Some suggest it had to do with Linco and IcyTwat leaving the group, while some claim it was a mutual departure on both sides.

-As of April 2020, Cyrax! and Silkmoney have both released solo projects that have been well received by the fans, with the idea of carrying on the Divine Council name.
+As of April 2020, Cyrax! and $ilkmoney have both released solo projects that have been well received by the fans, with the idea of carrying on the Divine Council name.
 Since leaving Divine Council, Lord Linco changed his name to Loveybone and released a solo album.
-His career has been strained by frequent stints in prison since 2018.
+His career had been strained by frequent stints in prison since 2018, and he would later pass away in June 2025, the details of his death are currently unknown.

 There are no public plans of an album or group reunion, however IcyTwat has stated he would be interested in returning under the right circumstances.

 IcyTwat has the letters DB$B tattooed on his right hand.
 In August 2022 IcyTwat posted pictures to Twitter and Tumblr showing his updated hand tattoos.
 The new photos show both B's and the D in DB$B have been crossed out with a red X. The $ still remains.